Quickstart Tutorial¶

 See the User Guide for alternative installation methods and CLI commands.

-Step 2: Initialize¶
+Step 2: Initialise¶

 Run the interactive setup wizard: